Fantasy Football: Starts, Sits, Sleepers and Risks for every game in Week 2

 Risky Starters

 Who knew starting a Jets running back would be so popular?
 Crowell's numbers were inflated by his 62-yard runaway touchdown, but he dominated red-zone snaps (seven for him, zero for Powell) and was the first back to hit the bench once the game was a blowout.
 Those two tell-tale signs suggest he has the better role for Fantasy purposes.
 It's true that Powell is the better pass catcher, but he's gone 11 straight games with three or fewer targets (and thus three or fewer receptions).
-Look, it's not going to be pretty all season long between these guys, but when it comes to flex plays, they're both good.
+Look, it's not going to be pretty all season long between these guys, but when it comes to flex plays, they're both good (not great).
 I like Crowell's chances to score better.

 Start Him in PPR